 My love for humans and technology, together with a commitment for justice, has helped me to better understand the dark side of technology.
 People suffer when they are forced into categories that exclude and discriminate, and ultimately oppress.
-I too have been discriminated my whole life as I am categorized as a woman.
-The categorization of a woman has structural implications as women usually earn less than men even though they are doing the same job.
-It is much more common for men to get jobs in leading positions such as prime minister, professor and director even though women often have more education than men.
-Dominant narratives in the gender and technology discourse taught me early on that I wasn't allowed to or even able to engage with certain technical practices.
+I too have been discriminated against throughout my life as I am categorised as a woman.
+The categorisation of a woman has structural implications as women usually earn less than men, even when they are doing the same job.
+It is much more common for men to get jobs in leading positions such as prime minister, professor and director, even though women often have more education than men.
+Dominant narratives in the gender and technology discourse taught me early on that I wasn't allowed to aspire to, or even engage with, certain technical practices.
 I challenged these narratives in certain contexts and ended up abiding to them in others.
-When I grew up I liked playing video games but the game culture I was familiar with then didn't encourage girls to play games.
-This led me away from a culture I have now returned to twenty-five years later.
+When I grew up I liked playing video games but the game culture I was familiar with at the time didn't encourage girls to play games.
+This led me away from a culture I have now returned to, some twenty-five years later.
 These narratives are unfortunately still alive today although they are gradually changing thanks to structural and individual interventions.
 These are just a few examples of structural and cultural inequality from a Swedish context.
-Gender inequality in a global context it is much much worse.
-Sadly, when I was kid, I wasn't always aware I was being discriminated.
-Individuals are internalized to think and act that they don't belong, that their knowledges don't suffice or that their bodies are wrong or that they are abnormal.
+Gender inequality in a global context is much, much worse.
+Sadly, when I was kid, I wasn't always aware that I was being discriminated against.
+Individuals are internalised so they think and act as if they don't belong, that their knowledge does not suffice or that their bodies are wrong or even that they are in some way abnormal.
 When we have global technocultures with no-go zones for more than half the population, something is seriously wrong with society.

-I am part of the movement that means to corrects this injustice.
+I am part of the movement which intends to correct this injustice.

-The prevailing assumption of technology as neutral locates the ethical agency with the user, which means that any ethical implication can only be located in how technology is used.
-However, the moral choices made by scientists and engineers affect the design of technology which have "a direct bearing on how people can use a technology or on how people can be affected by a technology" (van der Velden, 2009, p.
+The prevailing assumption of technology as neutral means that any ethical implication can only be located in how technology is used.
+However, the moral choices made by scientists and engineers affect the design of technology which can have "a direct bearing on how people can use a technology or on how people can be affected by a technology" (van der Velden, 2009, p.
 3).
 Our analysis of technology cannot focus only on how technology is used, but must also include how technology is designed in order to deepen our understanding of "the ethical implications of a technology" (ibid, p.
 4).

-In my research I have tried to open up new ways of thinking about the relations between users, designers, scientists and technologies, and how they can be transformed into more caring and responsible practices.
+In my research, I have tried to open up new ways of thinking about the interactions between users, designers, scientists and technologies, and how they can be transformed into more caring and responsible practices.